menu

 Living in Wilmington

 Wilmington is a larger medium-sized city located in the state of Delaware.
-With a population of 71,569 people and 63 constituent neighborhoods, Wilmington is the largest community in Delaware.
+With a population of 71,569 people and 63 associated neighborhoods, Wilmington is the largest community in Delaware.
 Wilmington has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Also of interest is that Wilmington has more people living here who work in computers and math than 95% of the places in the US.